“After eight seasons, get ready for something NEW.”

-Am I arguing that Mitchell’s stories were better that O’Neill’s stories?
+Am I arguing that Mitchell’s stories were better than O’Neill’s stories?
 Absolutely not!

 But they were excellent, and it would have been a shame had they not been told.
-After all, one of the areas where Stargate shines has always been in the ability to tell a wide range of stories but still make sense within the context of the show.
+After all, one of the areas where Stargate shines has always been the ability to tell a wide range of stories but still make sense within the show's context.
 Mitchell simply opened the door for more variety.

 I’ll close with something that has less to do with the character of Mitchell himself, and more to do with the realities of behind-the-scenes production.
 After leading the cast as a strong, full-time lead for five seasons, Richard Dean Anderson started to scale back his screen time in Season 6.
-Over the next three seasons, he continued scaling back; by Season 8 he was, as the show self-referentially noted, “phoning it in.”
+Over the next three seasons, he continued scaling back; by Season 8 he was, as the show self-referentially noted in ‘200’ (S10, Ep6), “phoning it in.”

 This led to many storytelling changes over the course of those seasons.
 For starters, the writers came up with a lot of creative ways to not have O’Neill present.
 He became a Tok’ra, was arrested for murder, and (my personal favorite) was turned into a teenager and played by a whole different actor, among others.
 Because of this change, the storytelling slowly drifted away from a strong, balanced ensemble to a lopsided ensemble with one character in and out, depending on the episode.